aarron-lee/SimpleDeckyTDP/README.md

 ### SteamOS Installation

 For installing this on official SteamOS, you must install your own copy of ryzenadj.
+The ROG Ally and Ally X do not need ryzenadj.

 There's two options for to do so: